RebelGuy/chat-mate/projects/server/readme.md

 Query parameters:
 - `since` (`number`): *Required.* Gets only events **after** the given time (unix ms).

-Returns an data with the following properties:
+Returns data with the following properties:
 - `reusableTimestamp` (`number`): Use this value as the `since` query parameter in the next request for continuous data flow (no duplicates).
 - `events` (`PublicChatMateEvent[]`): The list of events that have occurred since the given timestamp.